janweinreich/geometric-geniuses/README.md

 ## Create input data from MD17 dataset of small molecule MD trajectories

+First change to the main directory

+`cd Feat2LLM`

+then

 `python load_data.py --do_small --n_components 10`

 Afterwards you will get files in the `data` folder with the following names: